Data-Horde/ytcc-server/README.md

 # ytcc-server

-Task coordination server used for archiving YouTube community-contributed captions and metadata drafts.
+The Archive Team item assignment server was used instead of this task coordination server for archiving YouTube community-contributed captions and titles/descriptions.